 We simulate a system with N nodes on a $100 \times 100$ grid.
 The nodes could move in all possible directions with displacement varying uniformly between 0 to a maximum value (max\disp), per unit time.
 To measure the performance of our system, we identify three metrics: (i) the number of clusterheads, (ii) the number of reaffiliations, and (iii) the number of dominant set updates.
 Every time a dominant set is identified, its cardinality gives the number of clusterheads.
 The reaffiliation count is incremented when a node gets dissociated from its clusterhead and becomes a member of another cluster within the current dominant set.
 The dominant set update takes place when a node can no longer be a neighbor of any of the existing clusterheads.
 These three parameters are studied for varying number of nodes in the system, transmission range and maximum displacement.
+We also study how the load balance factor changes as the system evolves and how well connected the nodes are.

-A. Summary of Experimental Results
+4.1 Summary of Experimental Results

 In our simulation, N was varied between 20 and 60, and the transmission range was varied between 0 and 70.
 The nodes moved randomly in all possible directions with a maximum displacement of 10 along each of the coordinates.
 Thus, the maximum Euclidean displacement possible is $10\sqrt{2}$ .
-We assume that each clusterhead is ideally able to handle 10 nodes in its cluster in terms of resource allocation.
+We assume that each clusterhead can ideally handle 10 nodes in its cluster in terms of resource allocation.
 Therefore, the ideal degree was fixed at M = 10 for the entire experiment.
 Due to this, the weight associated with $D_v$ was rather high.
 The next higher weight was given to $P_v$ , which is the sum of the distances.
 Mobility and battery power were given low weights.
 The values used for simulation were $c_1 = 0.7$ , $c_2 = 0.2$ , $c_3 = 0.05$ and $c_4 = 0.05$ .
 Note that these values are arbitrary at this time and should be adjusted according to the system requirements.